thesandboxgame/sandbox-smart-contracts/docs/topics/guideline/solidity.md

 Below is a summary and some extra guidelines to follow:

-- [NatSpec](https://docs.soliditylang.org/en/latest/style-guide.html#natspec): **Every function and variable declaration must have NatSpec comments**.
+- [NatSpec](https://docs.soliditylang.org/en/latest/style-guide.html#natspec): We encourage adding Natspec comments to functions and variables, specially to public ones.
 - File structure:
     - One contract, library or interface per file.
     - [Order of Layout](https://docs.soliditylang.org/en/latest/style-guide.html#natspec): `Type declarations`,